-Through the Commission on Economic Inclusion, the Greater Cleveland Partnership works to create “Jobs and Opportunities, Wealth and Titles” for minority individuals and businesses in the Cleveland Plus region.
+Through the Commission on Economic Inclusion, a program of the Greater Cleveland Partnership, we work to create “Jobs and Opportunities, Wealth and Titles” for minority individuals and businesses in the Cleveland Plus region.

 Success means that minorities will more fully participate in the benefits of and contribute to, economic development in Northeast Ohio.